bekk/bekk-christmas/post/opensource/gitmoji-tips.md

 ---
 ## A picture says more than words

 Gitmoji was born to make it easier for developers to identify the purpose or intention of others commits, simply by looking at the associated emoji.
-And not to mentioned, the colors and joy it brings to the commit history.
+And not to mention, the colors and joy it brings to the commit history.

 ![](/assets/skjermbilde-2019-12-04-kl.-16.07.04.png "A sample of Gitmojis")

+##

 ## A small set of gitmojis make commits easy to identify

 However, some emojis are more recognizable than others and the Gitmoji guide currently consists of 66 different emojis describing different intentions, some more useful than others.
-The 🐛emoji is easily recognized as a bug by most people, but will 🔥immediately signalize that code is removed?
+The 🐛 emoji is easily recognized as a bug by most people, but will 🔥 immediately signalize that code is removed?

 The learning process is an important factor with successful use of gitmoji.
 By selecting a small set of emojis, you and the contributors can rapidly recognize the emojis and their meanings, which is the whole idea with gitmoji in the first place.
 Some of the emojis are more general than others.
 I would recommend using those more general rather than the more detailed ones unless their usage is frequently and should be highlighted.
 What emojis that are selected should vary depending on technology and which stack you are working in.
 Frontend repositories would for example use 💄for UI changes, an emoji less relevant for backend development.